500/6 Bizpoint 10

 Timeline of water-related historical events in the Chiang Mai area

-Thai historiography has a strong tendency until the 1980s to neglect the description of floods and drought, especially in Lanna, to legitimize the modern Thai state.
+Thai historiography has a strong tendency until the 1980s to neglect the description of floods and drought, especially in Lanna, in an attempt to legitimize the modern Thai state.
 Most of the timeline is therefore a reinterpretation of old texts, description in chronicles of Lanna cities ignored by Siamese historiography and sometimes supported by recent archaeological, hydrological and sedimentological data.

 1277-1280: Ai Fa canal, a 36 km long irrigation project, is excavated under king Phraya Yi Ba, the last ruler of Harinpunchai.
 This project evolved, 700 years later, into the Mae Faek irrigation project.